-Using Senate, analysts may upload datasets onto the Senate Platform and prepare data packages for exchange.
-Analysts may also be invited to participate in projects and analyze approved datasets in Discovery Workspaces.
+Using the Data Republic platform, analysts may upload datasets onto the Data Republic Platform and prepare data packages for exchange.
+Analysts may also be invited to participate in projects and analyze approved datasets in Workspaces.
 Analyses can be conducted using the default or optional analytical tools to create models.

 Prepare data for exchange

-Data upload and management can be carried out if you have the appropriate permissions on Senate:
+Data upload and management can be carried out if you have the appropriate permissions on the Data Republic platform:

-- Upload data via SFTP or the Senate app
+Upload data via SFTP or the Data Republic platform

-- Create a Senate database (to enable approved datasets to be queried inside analytical workspaces)
+Create a database (to enable approved datasets to be queried inside analytical workspaces)

-- Create the data packages for exchange.
+Create data packages for exchange.
 A data package references all files associated with the data contribution, not just data tables and views.

-- Follow the steps in “Prepare data for exchange” to ensure your data is ready for a matching project on Senate.
+Follow the steps in “Prepare data for exchange” to ensure your data is ready for a matching project on the Data Republic platform.

-- Once the steps are complete, you can create the data packages and configure them for Senate matching.
+Once the steps are complete, you can create the data packages and configure them for Matching.

-Access data on Senate using a Discovery Workspace.
+Access data on the Data Republic platform using a Workspace.

-- A Discovery Workspace (DW) is a segregated analytical environment created within a governed project space after your data license has been approved by all project participants.
-A DW may consist of one or more Windows virtual machines (VM) loaded with approved datasets.
+A Workspace is a segregated analytical environment created within a project after your data license has been approved by all parties to the license.
+A workspace is a Windows or Linux virtual machine loaded with approved datasets.

-- After the data license is approved by your organization’s approver, request a discovery workspace.
+After the data license is approved, request a workspace.

 Best practices for data analysis and auditing